Govind-Prakash/Docker/README.md

 For Linux visit <a href="https://docs.docker.com/engine/install/ubuntu/">this website </a> and download the stable version of docker.The process issame for windows and linux, download the stable version only, for windows make sure the virtualisation option is on in settings, and if you dont have windos\ws 0 or higher you need to install further tools to support compatibility like <a href="URL">Docker Toolkit </a>.

+## Uninstall old versions

+            $ for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done

 ## Set up the repositiory
 1. Update the *apt* Package

             $ sudo apt-get update

-2. Install packagesto allow *apt* to use a repository over HTTPS:
+2. Install packages to allow *apt* to use a repository over HTTPS:

             $ sudo apt-get install\
               apt-transport-https\